Mariano Rivera: 1995–1997

 Rivera was nearly traded prior to the 1996 season to address the Yankees' depleted depth at the shortstop position.
 Owner George Steinbrenner considered an offer to send Rivera to the Mariners in exchange for shortstop Félix Fermín, but Yankees management convinced Steinbrenner to instead entrust the position to rookie Derek Jeter.
 In 1996, Rivera served primarily as a setup pitcher, typically pitching in the seventh and eighth innings of games before closer John Wetteland pitched in the ninth.
 Their effectiveness as a tandem helped the Yankees win 70 of 73 games that season when leading after six innings.
 Over a stretch of games between April 19 and May 21, Rivera pitched 26 consecutive scoreless innings, including 15 consecutive hitless innings.
 During the streak, he recorded his first career save in a May 17 game against the Angels.
 Rivera finished the regular season with a 2.09 ERA in 107 2/3 innings pitched and set a Yankees single-season record for strikeouts by a reliever (130).
-Baseball-Reference.com calculated his value to the Yankees that year to be 5.0 wins above replacement (WAR), a figure no reliever has surpassed in a single season since.
+Baseball Reference calculated his value to the Yankees that year to be 5.0 wins above replacement (WAR), a figure no reliever has surpassed in a single season since.
 In the postseason, he allowed just one earned run in 14 1/3 innings pitched, helping the Yankees advance to and win the 1996 World Series against the Atlanta Braves.
 It was the franchise's first World Series championship since 1978.
 In MLB's annual awards voting by the Baseball Writers' Association of America (BBWAA), Rivera finished in twelfth place for the American League (AL) Most Valuable Player (MVP) Award and third for the AL Cy Young Award, which is given to the league's best pitcher.
-Commentator and former player Tim McCarver wrote that the Yankees "revolutionized baseball" that year with Rivera, "a middle reliever who should have been on the All-Star team and who was a legitimate MVP candidate".
+Commentator and former player Tim McCarver said that the Yankees "revolutionized baseball" that year with Rivera, calling him "a middle reliever who should have been on the All-Star team and who was a legitimate MVP candidate".